How to scrape a page to PDF in Node.js

 If you've tried to turn a scraped web page into a PDF with a library like pdfkit or jsPDF, you've probably ended up with a document that looks nothing like the page.
 Those tools build a PDF from primitives you draw by hand, so they have no CSS engine and cannot lay out the page's grid, render its web fonts, or run the JavaScript that fills half the content.
 What is missing is a layout engine, and headless Chrome is one.

-The solution is to drive headless Chrome to the URL, let it render the page exactly as a person would see it, and then ask Chrome's own print engine to paginate that rendered document into PDF.
-You get fidelity equal to Chrome's print preview, because it is the same code path, along with control over margins, backgrounds, and a page-numbered header and footer.
+The solution is to drive headless Chrome, a full Chrome browser running with no visible window, to the URL, let it render the page exactly as a person would see it, and then ask Chrome's own print engine to paginate that rendered document into PDF.
+We'll build a small script that launches headless Chrome through Puppeteer so we get a real layout engine instead of hand-drawn primitives, loads the URL and waits for the network to go quiet so late-loading fonts and images are present before the snapshot, forces the print media type so the page renders as it would on paper, and calls page.pdf() with explicit margins, backgrounds, and a page-numbered header and footer before writing the bytes to disk.
+The output matches Chrome's print preview because it is the same code path.
 It takes about 40 lines of Node.js with one library, Puppeteer.

 The complete script